johnbillion/wp-crontrol/CONTRIBUTING.md

 ## Reporting Security Issues

-If you discover a security issue in WP Crontrol, please report it to [the security program on HackerOne](https://hackerone.com/johnblackbourn).
+You can report security bugs through the Patchstack Vulnerability Disclosure Program.
+The Patchstack team helps validate, triage, and handle any security vulnerabilities.
+[Report a security vulnerability here](https://patchstack.com/database/vdp/wp-crontrol).

 Do not report security issues on GitHub or the WordPress.org support forums.
 Thank you.

 ## Inclusivity and Code of Conduct